NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandImplementationGuide/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Profiles-and-Extensions/All-Extensions/Extension-England-TypedDateTime.page.md

 </div>

 <h3>Extension Specific Guidance</h3>
-There is a binding within this extension to <a href='https://simplifier.net/guide/nhs-england-implementation-guide-stu1/home/terminology/all-valuesets/valueset-england-TypedDateTime.page.md?version=current' target="_blank">ValueSet-England-TypedDateTime</a>
+There is a binding within this extension to {{pagelink:ValueSet-England-TypedDateTime}}

 ---